wso2-incubator/automatic-anomaly-detection/jvm-monitor-agent/README.md

       1. **Monitoring remote JVM using JMX URL**

-           Change the following parameters of ```jma.properties``` to configure remote monitoring using JMX URL
+           Change the following parameters of ```jma.properties``` in order to configure remote monitoring using JMX URL

             jma.target.remote_monitoring = --Set this true to enable remote monitoring-- jma.target.address = --Monitoring jmx server ip--